MainTitleHeader

 Urban Wildland Interface

 In 2017, the Dallas City Council adopted a Community Wildfire Protection Plan.
-The plan was developed by TFS, Dallas Fire and Rescue (DFR) and the City Forester.
-Dallas firefighter's began training in 2010, with inital training including 64 hours, physical testing and fire shelter deployment.
-A 4 hour refresher is required every year, plus the physical testing and fire shelter deployment.
+The plan was developed by TFS, Dallas Fire-Rescue (DFR) and the City Forester.
+Dallas firefighters began training in 2010, with initial training including 64 hours, physical testing and fire shelter deployment.
+A 4-hour refresher is required every year, plus the physical testing and fire shelter deployment.

 As of 2021, DFR has 26 trained deployable Wildland Firefighters, who deploy to assist other communities and states.